agentuity/workshops/03-multi-agent/README.md

 ## What You'll Build

 A multi-agent story competition where an orchestrator coordinates between a writer agent (using AI Gateway to run multiple models) and a judge agent (using Zod validation for structured evaluation).

+**Note:** The judge agent will be created during the workshop to demonstrate the complete flow.
+The orchestrator and writer agents are included as starting points.

 ## Architecture